Our Mission: The Marlborough Passion will introduce Jesus to the People by re-enacting the story of Easter on the streets of Marlborough.

 - Marlborough College.
 Members of staff took key roles in MCPP both on and off-stage.
 The College part funded the free Souvenir Programme, and provided additional free parking for visitors to the town coming for MCPP.

 Local Press, Media and Social Media: The strategy was to engage with local and regional press and media on a continuous basis over five months and to provide social media outlets both through our own website…. www.marlboroughpassion.uk and Facebook Page.
 Local Press carried stories in 18 out of 20 final weeks.
 This included three front page photo articles and a full double page spread.
 Press coverage included Wiltshire Life, Wiltshire Gazette & Herald, Marlborough News Online, and The Advisor.
-MCPP were interviewed on BBC Radio Wiltshire on four occasions over the five months including live reports on the day, reaching an estimated 105,000 (RAJAR).
+BBC Radio Wiltshire interviewed MCPP on four occasions over the five months, including live reports on the day, reaching an estimated 105,000 (RAJAR).

-Free Entertainment/Performance: Marlborough Community Passion Play was free to any member of the public and 700 free, 32 page, souvenir programmes were given out, an information/pastoral support point was available on the day.
+Free Entertainment/Performance: Marlborough Community Passion Play was free to any member of the public.
+Organisers gave out 700 free, 32 page, souvenir programmes, and an information/pastoral support point was available on the day.
 A cast of 60 local people with only one professional (Frazer Blaxland, who played Jesus).
 Another 140 local people produced, costumes, set, props, managed press and publicity, raised funds, manned the street closures, etc. Over 200 local school pupils were involved in the project and many came to see the performance.
 The local paper estimated the audience at 1,500 people.